pmsoftware/odietamo/docs/index.rst

 We do that.

 And we do more.

-In fact, using our tools, we do Continous Integration.
+In fact, using our tools, we do Continuous Integration.

+And so can you!

 Welcome to ODI-SCM.